jackjliew/ai-openscale/wos-fairness-ovr.md

 # Fairness metrics overview
 {: #anlz_metrics_fairness}

 Use {{site.data.keyword.aios_full}} fairness monitoring to determine whether outcomes that are produced by your model are fair or not for monitored group.
 When fairness monitoring is enabled, it generates a set of metrics every hour by default.
-You can generate these metrics on demand by clicking the **Check quality now** button or by using the Python client.
+You can generate these metrics on demand by clicking the **Check fairness now** button or by using the Python client.
 {: shortdesc}

 {{site.data.keyword.aios_short}} automatically identifies whether any known protected attributes are present in a model.
 When {{site.data.keyword.aios_short}} detects these attributes, it automatically recommends configuring bias monitors for each attribute present, to ensure that bias against these potentially sensitive attributes is tracked in production.